10 Apr 5 AWESOME TIPS FOR ASPIRING SCHOOL LEADERS

 Life serves us what we choose to take on and I have found myself in moments of imbalance between my mind, body, and soul.
 This imbalance comes from unequal time spent between work, home, friends, and self.
 It is important to accept the emotions related to being overwhelmed, challenged, afraid, and take action to return to a state of balance.
 What that looks like is different for all of us, and discovering that perspective is an important journey.
 I committed to exploring my own balance on February 28th.
 Rather than previous attempts to find balance externally, I decided to reach inside and discover parts of me that I have been avoiding.
 I have awakened my heart, brain, and stomach and how they communicate.
 I’ve decided that it is time to get to know these connections and make them stronger.
 Being able to juggle and navigate between polarities is an important skill in leadership.
 Remember to have fun, play and be creative along the way!

 What does leadership look like for you?
 I’d love to hear your top tips too.

 Thank you for joining my journey, let’s be leaders together!

 Time to learn more about New Generation School Leadership?

 It’s awesome when educational leaders share their experiences and tips so why don’t you….

 - Visit Mei-Lyn’s blog

 - Visit my blog.
-Since 2014 I’ve been sharing everything I have learnt about leadership over the past 20 years with educators around the world.
+Since 2014 I’ve been sharing everything I have learnt about leadership over the past 20 years (from both my international education masters degree and range of school leadership roles) with educators around the world.
 I receive amazing feedback about how I am inspiring educational leaders in over 166 countries.
 It’s awesome because I’m having a positive influence on kids all around the world, not just in my own school.